SalasC2/MyFirstServer/README.md

-# MyFirstServer
+# PersonalWebsite
-Attempt on my first server.
+My personal website
 See it on csalas.tech